texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

 Spring 2024 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) tentatively on January 11, 12, 14, and 16.
-Sign-up forms will appear a couple weeks before these dates.
-The sign-up process will be as follows:
+The sign-up process is as follows:

-   * Use [form TBD] to tell us which exams you plan to take.
+   * Use [this form](https://forms.illinois.edu/sec/366147780) to tell us which exams you plan to take.
    * Plan on a 1-2 day delay for us to get you onto the roster(s) for your chosen exam(s).
    * Sign up for a specific test time on PrairieTest via [the CBTF's website](https://cbtf.engr.illinois.edu/).